JeffAllen714/PasswordTools/README.md

 I have provided a CSV titled "vgsales_1.csv" for testing the application below. https://github.com/JeffAllen714/PasswordTools/blob/main/vgsales_1.csv

+# DictionarySafe #
+DictionarySafe is a simple yet powerful Python application that generates secure passwords... using a unique method based on the Fibonacci sequence.
+The application utilizes Tkinter for the GUI.
+Ment to work locally and have minimal modules for extra privacy and secure passwords.

 # MORE PROJECTS ARE IN DEVELOPMENT AND WILL BE UPLOADED SOON #